JamilR7/pathfinding-visualiser/README.md

 # Algorithm

 Uses A* search algorithm which is an optimised Dijkstra's.
 It uses the Harsevine formula as its heuristic to get shortest path by considering the weights of edges.

-# Cities supported
-Currently it will only extract nodes from Oxford, United Kingdom.